 How to replace your return air filter

-Most of you know how to replace the air filter in their system, but some houses have an additional filter in the return vent.
+Most of you know how to replace the air filter in their unit, but some homes have an additional filter in the return vent.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is made to handle a certain amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
+Your unit is made to handle a maximum amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Verify the filter type is the one recommended by the manufacturer.